 There is so much to love about being pregnant – great hair, strong nails and that glorious glow.
 But then there are the not-so-great side effects and we aren’t just talking swollen feet.
 We’re talking symptoms so icky they’re almost taboo – the real underbelly of that beautifully blossoming bump.

-Your mum might tell you of the hours she spent lying on the bathroom floor when she was pregnant with you, and grandma might share the swelling she experienced that caused her to wear her wedding ring on a chain around her neck while she was expecting.
+Your mum might tell you of the hours she spent lying on the bathroom floor dealing with morning sickness when she was pregnant with you, and Grandma might share the swelling she experienced that caused her to wear her wedding ring on a chain around her neck while she was expecting.

 But, will they tell you the truth behind the embarrassing new bodily functions you are experiencing and explain why parts of you seem hell-bent on punishing you for some unknown reason?

-Fear not, we have compiled a list of the worst side effects we can think of to put your mind at ease and remind you, you are not alone – pregnancy can be bloody hard … and icky!
+Fear not, we have compiled a list of the less glamorous side effects of pregnancy to put your mind at ease and remind you that you are not alone – pregnancy can be bloody hard (and a little bit gross).

 “Pregnancy hormones change the blood supply to your gums, and when plaque is present it can cause pregnancy gingivitis – swollen red gums that bleed easily when brushing and may be tender,” it explains.